harshakoneru98/docker-starter/README.md

 CONTAINER is a running environment for IMAGE

+### Docker Volumes
+Generally, Docker containers don't persist the data i.e. data is gone when restarting or removing the container and starts from a fresh state.
+To persist data, we need Docker Volumes.
+Some of the use cases are Databases and Stateful Applications.

+#### What is Docker Volume?
+The folder in the physical host file system is mounted into the virtual file system of Docker.
+So, when a container writes to its file system, then the data is automatically replicated to the host file system and vice-versa.
+So, when we restart the container, data will be automatically replicated to the virtual file system of Docker.

 ## Demo app - Developing with Docker

 This demo app shows a simple user profile app set up using